 - Texarkana COC, (903) 792-7191, www.texarkana.org

-Located just a short distance from Texarkana, this lovely park along the shores of Lake Bringle attracts woodland birds such as Pileated Woodpecker, Great-crested Flycatcher, Red-eyed Vireo and Summer Tanager.
-Look for a variety of waterfowl in winter, including the diminutive Bufflehead and the majestic White Pelican.
+Located just a short distance from Texarkana, this lovely park along the shores of Lake Bringle attracts woodland birds such as Pileated Woodpecker, Great Crested Flycatcher, Red-eyed Vireo and Summer Tanager.
+Look for a variety of waterfowl in winter, including the diminutive Bufflehead and the majestic American White Pelican.
 The shoreline of the lake hosts Great Blue and Green Herons and serves as a moisture source for numerous butterflies and dragonflies.
-Butterflies to look for include Giant Swallowtail, Question Mark, and American Snout Butterfly.
-Dragonflies include the striking Widow Skimmer and the constantly cruising Prince Baskettail.

-From I 30 in Texarkana, take Exit 222 for Summerhill Road North.
-Follow Summerhill Road North 4.0 miles.
+From I-30 in Texarkana, take Exit 222 for Summerhill Rd.
+North (FM 1397).
+Follow Summerhill Rd.
+North 4 miles.
 Turn left (west) onto Sparks Lane.
-The marsh runs for 1.0 mile north of the road.
+The marsh runs for 1 mile north of the road.

 The Red River is just a few miles north of this site, and this area is an ecotone where post oak savannah of North Texas mixes with the Pineywoods habitats of East Texas.
 The north side of Sparks Lane is bordered by a beautiful freshwater marsh.
-During the summer, look for wading birds such as Great and Cattle Egrets, Great Blue, Little Blue and Green Herons and perhaps a Yellow-crowned Night-Heron.
-Wood Ducks are year round residents, and migratory waterfowl can be observed during winter.
-The marsh provides habitat for a variety of wetland species, including Red-eared Sliders and Eastern Pond Hawk and Blue Dasher dragonflies.
-The surrounding open fields provide habitat for Northern Bobwhite, Eastern Kingbirds and Dickcissels.
-Look for raptors such as Red-tailed, Red-shouldered, and Cooper's Hawks hunting the open areas, especially in winter.
+During the summer, look for egrets and herons.
+Wood Ducks are year-round residents, and migratory waterfowl can be observed during winter.
+The marsh provides habitat for a variety of wetland species, including red-eared sliders and Eastern Pondhawk and Blue Dasher dragonflies.
+The surrounding open fields provide habitat for Northern Bobwhite, Eastern Kingbird and Dickcissel.
+Look for raptors such as Red-tailed, Red-shouldered and Cooper's Hawks hunting the open areas, especially in winter.
 You can also expect to see Red-winged Blackbird, Eastern Meadowlark, Mourning Dove and Eastern Bluebird.

 Lake Wright Patman